Energy efficiency in transport: Electric kick scooter

 Electric kick scooters, part of a scooter-sharing system, in San Jose, California.

-Electric kick scooters, such as those used by scooter-sharing systems like Bird or Lime, typically have a maximum range of under 30 km and are commonly limited to a maximum speed of 25 kph.
+Electric kick scooters, such as those used by scooter-sharing systems like Bird or Lime, typically have a maximum range of under 30 km and are commonly limited to a maximum speed of 20 or 25 km/h (12.4 or 15.5 mph), depending on jurisdiction.
 Intended to fit into a last mile niche and be ridden in bike lanes, they require little skill from the rider.
-Because of their light weight and small motors, they are extremely energy-efficient with a typical energy efficiency of 1.1 kWh (4.0 MJ) per 100 km (1904 MPGe 810 km/L 0.124 L/100 km), even more efficient than bicycles and walking.
+A typical energy consumption is 1.4-1.5 kWh (5-5.4 MJ) per 100 km.
 However, as they must be recharged frequently, they are often collected overnight with motor vehicles, somewhat negating this efficiency.
-The lifecycle of electric scooters is also notably shorter than that of bicycles, often no more than 9 years.
+The lifetime of electric scooters is notably short, so that in a life-cycle assessment the energy used and especially the environmental costs for production are much higher than those associated with usage.